isaackimdev/isaackimdev/README.md

 ### 👋 Hi.
 Welcome to Isaackimdev's Github!

-I am Isaac Kim, HR System a designer & developer.
+I am Isaac Kim.
+I am a designer and developer.

-favorite word : Deep Dive, Grit
+I have a grit

 ### My-Information
 - skills : Java, Spring, SQL, Javascript